Our Links with the Community

 Tree Planting Day 29 November 2019

 Thank you to all those parents, carers, grandparents and neighbours who came to help with our tree planting mission!
 We successfully managed to get 105 saplings safely into the ground; 25 – 30 of the trees were placed alongside the path to make a “whisper walk”, and the others will create a hedge and wildlife habitat as they grow.
 The children were amazing and thoroughly enjoyed the experience.
-We were lucky to have the help of Miranda who will be leading our FOREST SCHOOL, Katie from Sussex Wildlife and Libby, member of the local Deans Conservation Group.
+We were lucky to have the help of Katie from Sussex Wildlife and Libby, member of the local Deans Conservation Group.
 With their expertise and guidance the saplings all found the right spot and location.
 It was fantastic to see so many parents, as well as neighbours and members of the local community with all their tools.

 A Visit from Rottingdean and Saltdean Lions